Tube and Tyre Basic Guides By Carter Hayes February 26, 2026 8 min read

 • Inspect for gaps before continuing to unroll.

-Continue unrolling while smoothing over spoke holes, maintaining tension and firm contact so the tape bonds cleanly to the rim.
+Continue unrolling while smoothing over spoke holes.
+Maintain tension and firm contact so the tape bonds cleanly to the rim.

-Leak Testing & Sealant: Soapy Water, Overnight Tube, and Sealant Tips
+Leak Testing and Sealant: Soapy Water, Overnight Tube, and Sealant Tips

-After you’ve applied the rim tape, check for leaks by spraying soapy water around the bead and valve area and watching for bubbles—any bubbling means you need to re-seat or replace the tape or valve core.
+After you have applied the rim tape, check for leaks by spraying soapy water around the bead and valve area.
+Watch for bubbles.
+Any bubbling means you need to re-seat or replace the tape or valve core.
 Use this leak detection step first, then mount the tire for a quick pressure test.
-If unsure about adhesion, fit a tube and leave it inflated overnight to seat the tape under even pressure.
+If you are unsure about adhesion, fit a tube and leave it inflated overnight to seat the tape under even pressure.

 • Add recommended tubeless sealant during setup to address small, hidden leaks.